-The scalable defensible company that has a shot at increasing sales 300% per year for a few years needs to invest in marketing expenses, working capital, employee ramp-up, product development, infrastructure, and other factors that support that growth.
+The scalable defensible company that has a shot at increasing sales 300 percent per year for a few years needs to invest in marketing expenses, working capital, employee ramp-up, product development, infrastructure, and other factors that support that growth.

-Most of which boils down to: Listen.
-Get a clue.
+Most of which boils down to: Listen and get a clue

 If you’re working a startup and dealing with angel investors, it’s not up to them to understand your story and believe in you; it’s up to you to have something they want to invest in.

 If they don’t get it, first listen carefully to what they have to say.
 Their most powerful tool by far is the simple use of the word “no.”